 Loss is difficult for all of us, and children are no exception.
 They need a powerful network of love and support to navigate grief.
 Children’s first experience with mortality often comes with the death of a grandparent or a cherished pet.
 The death of a pet is significant and can be as painful as the death of a family member.
 In the wake of any bereavement, kids need honesty, comfort and someone to listen to their thoughts and ease their fears.

-“It’s normal to want to protect children from the pain of loss,” says Jenna Glover, PhD, a pediatric psychologist in Children's Hospital Colorado's Pediatric Mental Health Institute.
+“It’s normal to want to protect children from the pain of loss,” says Jenna Glover, PhD, a pediatric psychologist.
 “But avoiding the topic can make them feel even more alone and confused than they already do.
 It’s important to talk with kids directly about what has happened and how they feel about it.”

 “Children are resilient,” adds child life specialist Megan Fisher, BS, CCLS.
 “When they learn difficult information in a developmentally appropriate way, from a safe person, they can process the information, express their emotions and emerge stronger.”